-Further important elements of policy and guidance in the NPPF cover: the intended permanence of the Green Belt; the need to take account of sustainable patterns of development; and positive planning for use of land in the Green Belt.
+Further important elements of policy and guidance in the NPPF cover: the intended permanence of the Green Belt; the need to take account of sustainable patterns of development; the advice that the Green Belt should only be altered in exceptional circumstances; and positive planning for use of land in the Green

+Belt.
 These points are considered here, while references are made to other elements of NPPF policy where appropriate throughout this report.